davidyz0/aurora/Motivation.md

 ## Why stackful?
+Efficiency is a high priority of xx-* libraries.

 - [Zero cost async traits](#zero-cost-async-traits) <br>
 - [Use sync code as if it were async](#use-sync-code-as-if-it-were-async) <br>
 - [Async closures on stable](#async-closures-no-more-poll-functions-or-impl-future-for-myfuture) <br>